The 1619 Project: Journalistic reactions

-Political reaction
+Political reactions

 The project received varied reactions from political figures.
 Then-Democratic Senator Kamala Harris praised it in a tweet, stating "The #1619Project is a powerful and necessary reckoning of our history.
 We cannot understand and address the problems of today without speaking truth about how we got here."

 High-profile conservatives criticized it.
 Former House Speaker Newt Gingrich called it "brainwashing" and "propaganda," later writing an opinion piece characterizing it as "left-wing propaganda masquerading as 'the truth'".
 Republican Senator Ted Cruz also equated it with propaganda.
 President Donald Trump, in an interview on Fox News with Chris Wallace, said, I just look at—I look at school.
 I watch, I read, look at the stuff.
 Now they want to change—1492, Columbus discovered America.
 You know, we grew up, you grew up, we all did, that's what we learned.
 Now they want to make it the 1619 project.
 Where did that come from?
 What does it represent?
 I don't even know.In July 2020, Republican Senator Tom Cotton of Arkansas proposed the "Saving American History Act of 2020", prohibiting K-12 schools from using federal funds to teach curriculum related to the 1619 Project, and make schools that did ineligible for federal professional-development grants.
 Cotton added that "The 1619 Project is a racially divisive and revisionist account of history that threatens the integrity of the Union by denying the true principles on which it was founded."
 On September 6, 2020, Trump responded on Twitter to a claim that the State of California was adding the 1619 Project to the state's public school curriculum.
 Trump stated that the Department of Education was investigating the matter and, if the aforementioned claim was found true, federal funding would be withheld from California public schools.
 On September 17, Trump announced the 1776 Commission to develop a "patriotic" curriculum.